hagerkhaledabdelmonem/Mini_Text_Editor/README.md

-# Mini Text Editor *with text to speech feature*
+# Mini Text Editor
-## Develop an application that implements a mini Text Editor.
+## Develop an application that implements a mini Text Editor with text to speech feature by using espeak.
 ### The application have the following functions:
  - Add line: takes text input from user and it will be added to the end of the file.
  - Insert line: takes line number & text input from user and it will be added to specific line.